About Ben Taylor

 At 18 I joined the United States Marine Corps, which was arguably the best and worst experience of my life.
-Ultimately those years taught me how to lead and compete against my self to survive.
+Ultimately those years taught me how to be coachable, to lead, and compete against my self to survive.

 At 21, I watched the murder of a close friend as I stood next to him.
 I still wasn't ready to change yet.

 At 25 I founded and bootstrapped my first company, CollectionPoint, I was fortunate, and we did well initially.
 It wasn't first timer's luck, it was right place at the right time, we were solving a simple problem in a niche field.

 At 27 I started TailorMedia Group+ and we grew fast, almost failed, iterated, started over again, grew even faster and exited.
 This was a brutal learning experience that I will be forever grateful for.
 Especially financially as the tax man came to collect on my mistakes years later.